 Failure to appear can be considered a misbehaving offense in some jurisdictions.
-When court holds on record of being failure to appear or when a person being unsuccessful to appear in court for a awaiting proceeding, a bench warrant might be issued in his/her name.
+When a court holds on record of being a failure to appear or when a person being unsuccessful to appear in court for an awaiting proceeding, a bench warrant might be issued in his/her name.

 The bench warrant is issued with the purpose to arrest and restrain an accused who failed to appear in court for his pending action.
 Once a bench warrant is issued, Law enforcement possesses the right to immediately arrest the person, wherever he/she is located.

 Failure to appear can also cause suspension of your license.
 In many jurisdictions, to clear out a failure to appear charges, the accused is mandated to pay the original amount for the citation and adding up the penalty fees for the same.

-Failure to appear is applicable to violations of jury services requirements.
-In United States it’s compulsory for all the citizens by the law to fulfill jury duty services from time to time unless a lawful excuse has been approved by the proper judicial authorities.
+Failure to appear is applicable to violations of jury service requirements.
+In the United States, it’s compulsory for all the citizens by the law to fulfill jury duty services from time to time unless a lawful excuse has been approved by the proper judicial authorities.
 This is mandatory for citizens above eighteen.